-In my opinion, an application pursuant to section 30 and 32 is appropriate.
+As I stated in Letourneau, in my opinion, an application pursuant to section 30 and 32 is appropriate.
 The east walkway is part of the residential complex as defined by the Act.

 "residential complex" means a building, related group of buildings or mobile home park, in which one or more rental premises are located and includes all common areas, services and facilities available for the use of tenants of the building, buildings or park.